oVirt/ovirt-site/source/node/stateless.html.md

     -   WebDAV
     -   nfs+apache (or similar web server)

-#### Config Server Future

-*   Probably not for initial development but some considerations for the future
-*   May want to integrate the config server into ovirt-engine and have all the management from there
-*   Might want to investigate integrating with other heavyweight configuration servers
-    -   Katello
-    -   IPA
-    -   etc...

 ### Open Issues

 *   Do we need something that prevents a host from uploading a new bundle while waiting for it to be approved?